A well-drafted sale of business contract is key to a smooth transaction. You should consider including the following in your contract:

 1. What are the commercial details?

 Your sale of business contract must clearly set out the commercial details of the transaction.
-This includes vendor and purchaser details, the purchase price, settlement date, any guarantors, and the assets included within the sale.
+This includes vendor and purchaser details, the purchase price, settlement date, any guarantors, and the assets included in the sale.
 You should consider whether things like property fixtures or trading stock form part of the sale or remain separate from the transaction.

 2. Any conditions to the sale?